Apple, Netflix and beyond: How geo-blocking fuels digital inequality

 The European Union has taken a firm stance against this practice, arguing that it perpetuates digital inequality by creating barriers for consumers within the bloc’s single market.

-“The EU Geo-blocking Regulation prohibits unjustified discrimination between EU customers based on their nationality, residence, or place of establishment when they want to buy goods and services from traders located in a different Member State,” says Katherin Quinn, the media communications manager at the Competition and Consumer Protection Commission (CCPC).
+“The EU Geo-blocking Regulation prohibits unjustified discrimination between EU customers based on their nationality, residence, or place of establishment when they want to buy goods and services from traders located in a different Member State,” says the Competition and Consumer Protection Commission (CCPC) spokesperson.

 The world’s second-most valuable tech company is now facing serious digital inequality allegations due to its limiting app downloads, payment methods, and enforcing region-specific interfaces.